 When chicchica_bonita reaches 200 Chic Points, she will be in the Style Council!

 Agree with everyone, make sure that you have the basics down pat and then go for a few pieces in your fave colours. some statement jewellery that can finish off looks like maybe an oversized ring in a neutral colour, a very common red/nude band etc. that would finish/add style to any basic look. do NOT forget your lbd and your lrd.
-And not to forget a common blazer.posted over 3 years ago
+And not to forget a common blazer.posted about 4 years ago

 i think you should go for all the basic as it was said before. i think you should buy some shirts, sleeveless or tees, in white and black colors, because they are easiest to match. then some jeans, i would go for skinny but that’s up to you. high waisted skirt would be good and maybe shorts too. blazer is a must! and waistbelts gives outfit a whole new look.